Toric invariance of vertically parametrized systems: Reaction-network-theoretic perspectives on toric invariance

-where $M \in \ZZ^{n\times m}$ is called the kinetic matrix and $\k=(\kappa_1,\ldots,\kappa_m)\in\RR^m_{>0}$ is a vector of rate constants, which typically are viewed as unknown parameters.
 The main example of this construction arises under the mass-action assumption, where $M=(\alpha_{ij})$ is the reactant matrix consisting of the coefficients of the left-hand sides of the reactions.
-In this case, $\RR^n_{\geq 0}$ is forward-invariant by the ODE system \eqref{eq:ODE}. }
+In this case, $\RR^n_{\geq 0}$ is forward-invariant by the ODE system \eqref{eq:ODE}.